florentphilippe/MindTime/README.md

 Actually it's not so powerful for now, the project started recently and I'll do my best to improve it.

 ## Features
-* Manage smarter your time by choosing a icon for your events
+* Manage smarter your time by choosing an icon for your events
 * Inspired a lot from the BulletJournal which make you able to manage your time easier and quickly
 * Cross-platform : the program is a simple jar that can be launch on Windows, Mac OS and even linux.
 You just need [Java](https://www.java.com)
 * Very light and fast